gordonmenzies/Interview_Questions/README.md

 Explanation: The array represents the integer 9.
 Incrementing by one gives 9 + 1 = 10.
 Thus, the result should be [1,0].

+---

+---

+---

+Question 2.
+Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

+An input string is valid if:

+    Open brackets must be closed by the same type of brackets.
+    Open brackets must be closed in the correct order.
+    Every close bracket has a corresponding open bracket of the same type.

+Example 1:

+Input: s = "()"
+Output: true

+Example 2:

+Input: s = "()[]{}"
+Output: true

+Example 3:

+Input: s = "(]"
+Output: false